mmcqd/datatt/README.md

 # datatt

 datatt is an implementation of a dependent type theory with user defined datatypes.
 Check out the library directory for some fun stuff.
+In `hott.dtt` I've translated an Agda proof of Hedberg's Theorem, that any type `A` with decidable equality is a Set, meaning that all proofs of equality between elements of `A` are themselves equal.

 ## Features